ntalreja58/International-Student-Support-Factors/README.md

 ## Experimental Design
 We conducted a survey with three groups:

-Control group : no justifications provided
+Control group : no justifications provided `control group article.png`

-Economic group : A group exposed to economic justifications Moral group : A group exposed to moral justifications
+Economic group : A group exposed to economic justifications `economic article.png`

+Moral group : A group exposed to moral justifications `moral article.png`

 ## Hypothesis
 We expected to find that Americans will prefer the economic justification for setting aside a percentage of the student body for international students over the moral justification.